zainul-hassan01/steamnoodles-feedback-agent-zainulhassan/README.md

 Run and Use The System
  - Clone The Repository

+ - *** AFTER YOU CLONE.........
+Please Make Sure You Have .env File....
+IF Not Please Create a .env File and ADD THIS LINE "GROQ_API_KEY=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" IN .env FILE....
+ - Please Note Above API KEY IS MY API KEY IF IT IS NOT WORKING WHILE YOU TESTING KINDLY REPLACE YOUR GROQ API KEY.....

  - Install The Needed Dependencies
  - Run The System By This Command "python steam_noodles.py"
  - After Run You Will See Some of Options In That Select Your Option